Adrastus123/IDL-Altium-Library/README.md

 # IDL Altium Library

-This is a starter altium library.
+This is a altium library starter for the altium library.
 It is research/development of PCB electronics purpose online.

 ## Getting Started

 To get started,  Follow the instruction provided PDF for the altium program.
 (Instruction May vary due to different version.)

-If you have problem,   Always ask about how to install/ set up the floating licence.
+If you have problem,  I would suggest ask about how to install or set up the floating licence.

 Instruction will be for the Altium 18 (since that is what is installed on most of the workstation.)

 ### Prerequisites

-Window with Altium 18 installed (Possibly later version, however, installation process maybe different.)
+Window with Altium 18 installed (Possibly later version, however, installation process maybe vary.)

 List of that system that worked. (so far)
 ```